Logo Logo Logo Logo Logo

 Please see the documents attached below for more information about the objectives that are covered in each year group:

-This year, we will be running our Ocean Maths workshops again for EYFS and KS1, which have been extremely successful in the past.
-Ocean Maths is a maths project which involves helping parents to support their children with maths homework.
-Parents are invited to a workshop led by the class teacher and the maths lead teacher.
+This year, we will be running Maths workshops for parents of pupils in EYFS and KS1.
+Parents are invited to a workshop led by the class teacher.
 At the workshop, they work alongside their children to share strategies for maths operations and investigations.
 We carry out workshops on place value, addition and subtraction strategies and multiplication and division strategies.
 If there is an area of maths that you would like support with, please let us know and we will endeavour to include it in our next workshop.

 How to help your child with their times tables